mendix/cf-mendix-buildpack/README.md

 cf set-env <YOUR_APP> MX_Module_Constant "ABC123"
 ```

-After changing environment variables you need to restart your app.
+After changing environment variables, you need to restart your app.
 A full push is not necessary.

 ```shell
 cf restart <YOUR_APP>